Robust and Efficient Semiparametric Inference for the Stepped Wedge Design: Simulation

-The model-based coverage of LMM estimators often falls substantially below the nominal 95\% due to misspecification of random effects in Models (e) and (g), or heteroskedasticity in Models (f) and (h), which arises from failing to account for the interaction between the imbalanced covariate and time.
-Moreover, the presence of non-linear interactions requires the inclusion of terms like squared time in the random effects model for accurate specification.
-While configuring an LMM with a highly flexible random effects structure can potentially address this under-coverage, such complexity could cause model non-convergence.
+As shown in Table \ref{tab:res2}, the model-based coverage of LMM estimators often falls substantially below the nominal 95\% due to misspecification of random effects or heteroskedasticity, which arises from failing to account for the interaction between the imbalanced covariate and time.
+The presence of non-linear interactions requires the inclusion of terms like squared time in the random effects model for accurate specification, which is seldom employed in practice.
+While configuring an LMM with a highly flexible random effects structure can potentially address this under-coverage, such complexity could cause model non-convergence particularly with small cluster sizes.

-An alternative strategy involves fitting the LMM with a working random effect structure and using robust standard error estimators.
-The large standard error of the point estimator from the mean model in (\ref{lmmgen}), compared to the proposed method, makes this approach suboptimal.

-The proposed estimators exhibit small deviations from the truth (Table \ref{tab:res2}), and these deviations do not appear to vary with the in-sample correlation between the imbalanced covariate (baseline cluster size) and the treatment (Figure \ref{fig:deviation}).
-This stability results in a smaller standard error compared to that of the LMM.
+The proposed estimators exhibit notably smaller deviations from the truth compared to LMM in Table \ref{tab:res2}, indicating that the design-based adjustment can notably reduce the estimation error due to the presence of in-sample correlation by chance when the model-based adjustment fails.